Cioban v. Romania (third-party intervention, 2017)

-This case concerns allegations that police discriminated and ill-treated a group of Roma in Oradea, Romania.
-Police approached the group, accusing them of illegal parking and littering, stating explicitly that they were responding to a complaint that identified Roma as the wrongdoers.
-The group disputed the accusation, claiming the police had them mistaken for others, and refused to sign the incident report.
-The officers threatened the group for refusing.
+This case concerns allegations that police discriminated and ill-treated a group of Romani people in Oradea, Romania.
+On 18 May 2009, police approached the group, accusing them of illegally parking and littering.
+The police explicitly said that they were responding to a complaint against Romani people.
+The group disputed the accusation, claiming that police had them mistaken for other people, and refused to sign the incident report.
+The officers threatened them.
 When one member of the group began filming the encounter, the police dragged him out of his car, hit him while handcuffing him, and took him to a police station where they forced him to sign the report, which he was not allowed to read.

 The President of the Chamber of the European Court of Human Rights granted permission to the European Roma Rights Centre to intervene as a third party.
+We sent in our submission on 30 January 2015.
 These were our points:

 - The Court should explicitly acknowledge the phenomenon of anti-Gypsyism as underlying the problem of racist violence against Roma.
 Specifically, the Court should integrate the notion of institutional racism – the collective failure of an organization to provide an appropriate and professional service to people because of their colour, culture, or ethnic origin –against Roma into its analysis of whether or not there has been a violation of Article 14 (prohibiting discrimination) taken with the procedural limb of Article 3 (requiring effective investigation of alleged cruel, inhuman and/or degrading treatment).
 Institutional racism is not necessarily conscious.
 The ERRC believes that incorporating institutional racism into the Court’s analysis will better enable the Court to resolve discrimination claims.
 In particular, the ERRC believes that the Court should interpret institutional racism to apply with regard to procedural violations of Article 3 (failure to investigate alleged cruel, inhuman, or degrading treatment), measuring discrimination based on whether or not a discriminated group is receiving an appropriate level of service from authorities rather than proving that failure to investigate was due to consciously racist motives.